HiskiHuovila/runecycle-srd/docs/Aspects.md

 **Action Focus**
 Your body  turns into a statue made of a strong material such as stone.
 Your weight increases tenfold and you become nearly immovable and indestructible, having immunity to most damage and Conditions.
 You are unable to move or take Actions.
 You must keep this form at least one minute.
 This is very straining on your body and can only be used once per Scene.

-#### Combat instincts
+#### Combat Instincts

 Trait: Whenever a friendly creature becomes Vulnerable, you may spend 1 Stamina to make a Close Combat or Ranged Combat Attack against the attacker.
-Trait: You may spend 1 Stamina to take a Turn immediately after an enemy’s First Strike resolves.
+Trait: You may spend 1 Stamina to take a Turn immediately after an enemy’s First Strike resolves, pausing the Round until your Turn ends.

 #### Control Decay